throughput-ec/UnacquiredSites/README.md

 │   │   ├── dashboard
 │   │   │   └── record_mining_dashboard.py     # script with dashboard
 │   │   ├── modelling                          # training script
-│   │   │   └── model.py                       # script that creates model and predicts
+│   │   │   ├──  model.py                      # script that creates model and predicts
+│   │   │   └── predict.py                     # script to do predictions on new data
 │   │   └──  preprocessing                     # preprocessing of the data modules
 │   │   │   ├── bibliography_loader.py         # Module to load data properly
 │   │   │   ├── eda_creator.py